-A member may terminate membership in the Sick Leave Bank by completing the required form (4151.7) provided by the SLBB.
+A member may terminate membership in the Sick Leave Bank by completing the required form, available online (Backyard>Human Resources>Forms).
 However, the days contributed by the member may not be withdrawn.

-- C. Sick Leave Bank Procedural Guidelines - 1.
-Governance
+C. Sick Leave Bank Procedural Guidelines

+1. Governance

 Operation and administration of this Sick Leave Bank will be by the Sick Leave Bank Board.
 This board will consist of five (5) voting members appointed by the Association and one (1) nonvoting member from the Office of Human Resources.
 A minimum of three (3) voting members must be present in order to conduct business.